zerozedsc/Raman-Spectroscopy-Analysis-Application/.AGI-BANKS/_QUESTION_PROMPT.md

+# *QUESTION BASE*
+Please load all items within the .AGI-BANKS related to the and .docs folder to refresh and update your context, base memory, guidelines, instructions, and relevant information.

+Then, make the necessary code updates as specified below.

+---

+---

+Please ensure that you do not cut your response and that you continue writing the code until you reach the token limit.

+Once the code updates are completed, update all relevant items in .AGI-BANKS and document any changes inside the .docs folder (documentation should never be saved in the root folder).

 # *2025-11-18*

 Please load all items within the .AGI-BANKS related to the and .docs folder to refresh and update your context, base memory, guidelines, instructions, and relevant information.